 Parameter Description User Name Enter the username exactly as your ISP assigned.
 Password Enter the password that your ISP has assigned to you.
 Encapsulation Please check with your ISP the method of multiplexing.
 In Bridge Mode, please select "1483 Bridge IP LLC" or "1483 Bridge IP VC-Mux".
 In PPPoE/PPPoA mode, please select "PPPoE LLC", "PPPoE VC-Mux", "PPPoA LLC", or "PPPoA VC-Mux".
+Bridge Interface This router has built-in ADSL modem and is able to connect to ISP directly.
+Alternatively, if you want to use the dial up software to manually connect to the ISP, you have to activate the "Bridge Interface".
 Connection Always On - The connection will be kept always on.
 If the connection is interrupted, the router will re-connect automatically.
 Connect On-Demand - Only connect when you want to surf the Internet.
 "Close if idle for xx minutes" is set to stop the connection when the network traffic is not sending or receiving after an idle time.
+Connect Manually - After you have selected this option, please go to Status page.
+You will see the "Connect" button, click it and the router will connect to the ISP.
+If you want to stop the connection, please click "Disconnect" button.

-TCP MSS Option The TCP MSS Option enables the configuration of the maximum segment size (MSS) for transient packets that traverse a router, specifically TCP segments in the SYN bit set, when PPPoE is being used in the network.
+Parameter Description TCP MSS Option The "TCP MSS Option" enables the configuration of the maximum segment size (MSS) for transient packets that traverse a router, specifically TCP segments in the SYN bit set, when PPPoE is being used in the network.
 Please specify the MSS range from 100 to 1452 bytes or 0 byte as the default value.

-Parameter Description Get IP Address Choose Static or Dynamic IP Address.
+Get IP Address Choose Static or Dynamic IP Address.
 If Static IP is selected, please set the IP Address, Subnet Mask and Gateway obtained from your ISP.
 Static IP Address Enter the IP Address assigned by your ISP.
 IP Subnet Mask Enter the Subnet Mask assigned by your ISP.
 Gateway Enter the Gateway assigned by your ISP.
 NAT NAT (Network Address Translation), an Internet standard that enables a local-area network (LAN) to use one set of IP addresses for internal traffic and a second set of addresses for external traffic.
 When NAT is enabled, the router will help to make all necessary IP address translations for the PC connected to the router to access the Internet.
 Default Route When "Default Router" is enabled, all the packets for destinations not known by the router's routing table are sent to the default route.
 By default, it is enabled.
 TCP MTU Option MTU (Maximum Transmission Unit) determine the maximum size of each packet in any transmission within the network.
 Please specify the MTU range from 100 to 1500 bytes or 0 byte as the default value.

-Dynamic Route Dynamic routing allows routing tables in routers to change as the possible routes change.
+Parameter Description Dynamic Route Dynamic routing allows routing tables in routers to change as the possible routes change.
 This router supports RIP1, RIP2-B and RIP2-M protocols for dynamic routing.
 After the RIP protocol is selected, please choose the RIP direction from "None", "Both", "IN Only" or "OUT Only".
-Parameter Description Multicast Specify the method of transmitting data simultaneously to many receivers.
-Please select "IGMP v1" or "IGMP v2"
+Multicast Specify the method of transmitting data simultaneously to many receivers.
+Please select "IGMP v1" or "IGMP v2" as the multicast protocol or select "Disabled" to disable the function.